 Con artists and scammers are always trying to stay ahead of the game, one step ahead of unsuspecting tourists.
 By preparing and doing just a little bit of research, you can ward off many of the scams before they even happen.

 Nearly every guidebook will talk about common scams like the mustard one from above.
 In Bangkok, tuk-tuk drivers tell tourists every single day that the Grand Palace, one of the city’s top attractions, is closed for the day.
-They then offer to take the tourists on a special trip around to other temples (yet they fail to mention their friends’ jewelry and rug shops, where you will spend most of your day).
-By reading about Bangkok before arriving, you should already know about this scam, yet tourists fall for it on a daily basis.
+They then offer to take the tourists on a special trip just for you to other temples around the city (yet they fail to mention their friends’ jewelry and rug shops, where you will spend most of your day).
+By reading about Bangkok before arriving, you should already know about this scam, yet tourists fall for it every single day!

 Being educated about the place you are visiting certainly helps.
 It’s also important to trust your instincts.
 If something sounds like too good of a deal to pass up, then it probably is.
 If you get an uneasy feeling about hopping in a particular taxi or dealing with a particularly aggressive tout, then trust that feeling and walk away.